 - 1/4 teaspoon dried oregano

 - 1/4 teaspoon dried red pepper flakes

 - Preheat your oven to 350 degrees F. Cook the pasta shells according to package directions, then drain them and place on a baking sheet or dish so they don’t touch each other.

 - While the pasta shells cook, heat 1 tablespoon of olive oil in a sauté pan over medium heat.
-When the oil is hot, add the onions and cook until they become translucent.
+When the oil is hot, add the onions and cook until they soften (3-4 minutes).
 Add the garlic, and turn off the heat.

-- Spoon about 2 tablespoons of pasta sauce across the bottom of a small baking dish.
+- Spoon about 2 tablespoons of pasta sauce across the bottom of a baking dish.

 - Spoon the tofu mixture into each of the shells until full.
 Place the filled shells in the baking dish so they are snug against each other.